eloaverona/fast-mingle/README.md

 ## FAQ

+- What's the difference between a point an a vertex?

+They are the same, a point and a vertex are the same on the graph.
+There are just some inconsistencies on how it is refered to in the code.
+My bad.

 Create an issue if you have any questions about the ussage of mingle!
 Don't be shy!
 I will do my best to be quick to reply.